Guide 14 chapters

 Month 4+

-CTV is not a switch you flip for immediate leads.
+CTV isn’t a switch you flip for instant leads.
 It builds awareness that converts over time.
-Give it at least 90 days before evaluating success.
+Give it 90 days minimum before evaluating.

 THE SECOND-SCREEN REALITY

-65% of streaming viewers use a second screen Source: MNTN Research, 2025
+70-80% of streaming viewers hold a phone while watching Source: MNTN Research, 2025

-When your CTV ad works, people don’t call immediately.
-They grab their phone and search your name.
-If competitors are bidding on your brand terms, they intercept your leads.
-According to MNTN Research, 65% of second-screen users go to an advertiser’s website while streaming, but they often search first.
+When your CTV ad works, people don’t memorize a phone number.
+They grab their phone and search your firm name.
+If competitors bid on your brand terms, they intercept the lead.
+You paid for the awareness.
+They paid $3 for the click.

 The Taqtics Approach

-Search integration: CTV and branded search run as one coordinated system.
-We create demand and capture it.
+Search integration.
+CTV and branded search run as one coordinated system.
+We create demand and make sure you capture it.

-Real attribution: Connected tracking from impression to lead to signed case.
-You know what’s working.
+Real attribution.
+Connected tracking from impression to lead to signed case.
+Every dollar traced.

-Transparent reporting: You see everything: impressions, reach, frequency, visits, conversions, costs.
+Transparent reporting.
+Impressions, reach, frequency, visits, conversions, costs.
+You see everything.

 References